geo-python/site/source/lessons/L1/course-environment-components.rst

 Using Slack
 -------------

-During the course we will use actively a application called `Slack <http://slack.com>`__ for discussion and questions about the lessons and exercises.
-See more information from a :doc:`separate page how to use it<slack-usage>`.
+During the course we will use actively an application called `Slack <http://slack.com>`__ for discussion and questions about the lessons and exercises.
+All enrolled students have received an invite link to the `geopython2018` workspace at the start of the course.

 Voting and polling
 ------------------